Rin-Z4/sinix/README.md

 dependencies to Nix with some major differences:

-- Build scripts don't have a custom language - they can be written in anything as long as the output conforms to the derivation schema
+- Build scripts don't have a custom language - they can be written in anything as long as the output conforms to the derivation schema.
+The scripts should produce the same derivations given the same inputs, however there can be ones that check for e.g. new software version releases.

 - No sqlite database, the filesystem structure serves as the database